cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 5.
-Pupils feel they can come to staff and talk to them about anything that happens to them online.
+I am confident that all pupils know they can come and talk to a teacher if anything upsets/bothers them online.
       responses:
         - answer: Strongly agree
         - answer: Agree